lilpaf/SoftUni-Stuff/README.md

 # SoftUni-Stuff
-Intresting Exercises I made at in order to get certificate or during the preporation for it SoftUni.
+Intresting Eexercises or Exams I made at SoftUni.